 Teenagers sometimes develop croup, but it’s very rare in adults.
 Adult airways are larger and more developed than those of children.
 As a result, they might come into contact with the virus and possibly develop an infection, but it will not cause the same breathing issues that it does in children.

 If an adult does develop croup symptoms, they’re usually mild and include a light cough or sore throat.
 However, some adults may develop more severe breathing symptoms and require hospitalization.
 Again, this is very rare.

-If your child has croup, it’s best to keep them home from school or other environments with lots of children for at least three days.
+If your child has croup, it’s best to keep them home from school or other environments with lots of children for at least 3 days.
 You should also keep them home as long as they have any kind of fever.

 There are also vaccines available for some bacterial infections that cause illnesses similar to severe croup.
 These include the Haemophilus influenzae type b (Hib) vaccine and the diphtheria vaccine.
 Only certain adults at high risk will qualify for the Hib vaccine.

 Making sure that both you and your child receive these vaccines can protect against these more serious infections.
 Be sure to follow the routine vaccine schedules

-Croup is a contagious condition that tends to only affect children.
+Croup is a condition that tends to only affect children.
 Most cases are caused by a virus.